Michael Rapino: Live Nation

 As the CEO of Live Nation, Rapino initially focused on expanding the business outside of tour management, including artists’ recording and marketing.
 Between 2007 and 2010, Rapino announced deals with artists such as Madonna, U2, and Jay-Z. In 2016, Rapino announced a deal between Lady Gaga and Live Nation's management division.

 In 2010, Live Nation merged with Ticketmaster, a live entertainment ticket seller.
 Rapino was named CEO of the new parent company, Live Nation Entertainment.
 Prior to the merger's approval by the U.S. Justice Department, Rapino and then-Ticketmaster CEO Irving Azoff testified in front of a Senate antitrust panel.
 They argued that the merger was necessary to reduce inefficiencies and help the music industry, which was struggling financially at the time.

 Rapino has led the company in acquiring several festivals and companies, including House of Blues Entertainment in 2006, Bonnaroo Festival in 2015, and Blue Note Entertainment in 2017.
 Rapino earned $70.6 million in 2017 and was reported to have one of the highest discrepancies in salary between CEO and his employees who earned an average of $24,000.
 Also in 2017, he extended his contract with Live Nation through 2022.
 Rapino was appointed to the SiriusXM Radio board of directors in January 2018.
 Also in 2018, he was listed as #1 on the Billboard Power 100 list of influential people in the music industry.

+Rapino, in response to complaints about ticket prices, and a call for greater regulation and control and ticket prices from The Cure frontman Robert Smith, Rapino argued that ticket prices should be like "as they're buying a Gucci bag" stating that the average consumer could afford to buy such a luxury “'This is a business where we can charge a bit more,' Rapino continued.
+'I’m not saying excessively, but it’s a great two-hour performance of a lifetime, that happens once every three, four years in that market.
+You don’t have to underprice yourself — low to middle income [people] will make their way to that arena for that special night.'”

+In 2022, Rapino's total compensation from Live Nation was $139 million, making him the fifth highest paid CEO in the US that year.
+In 2023, Rapino's total compensation was $23.4 million, or 831 times the median employee pay at Live Nation for that year.

+Film producer

 Rapino began producing films in 2015.
-In 2018, he served as an executive producer on the HBO documentary “Believer,” and “A Star is Born”.
+In 2018, he was an executive producer on the HBO documentary “Believer,” and “A Star is Born.”

 Personal life

 Rapino met his wife, American model and actress Jolene Blalock, when he cast her in a commercial he was shooting.
-Rapino and Blalock married in Negril, Jamaica, on April 22, 2003 and have three sons.
+Rapino and Blalock married in Negril, Jamaica, on April 22, 2003, and have three sons.
 Rapino and Blalock founded the Rapino Foundation, an organization that assists populations in the developing world.